instructure/instructure-ui/docs/patterns/UsingIcons.md

 ### Line vs Solid

-The default choice for iconography is the `Line` version.
+The default choice for icons are the `Line` version.
 However, when an icon appears on a dark or colored background, the `Solid` version should be used.

 ```js
 ---